NREL/WETOStack/docs/software_list.md

 # Software Listing

-This is the list of software projects.
+This is the list of software projects and their URL's.